dukesoferl/re2/README.md

 ## Using re2

-The library's API follows the standard Erlang/OTP `re` API as closely as possible while accouning for the differences in RE2.
+The library's API follows the standard Erlang/OTP `re` API as closely as possible while accounting for the differences in RE2.
 One notable difference is that there's no `run/{2,3}` but only `match/{2,3}` as in the C++ API.
 It would be easy to add `run/{2,3}`, if that's needed.